 Fact: Extreme weather caused around $160 billion worth of damage in 2018

 Climate change isn’t just dangerous because it threatens the very planet we inhabit—it’s also bad for business.
 After causing approximately $160 billion in damage in 2018, experts predict the figures for 2019 will be even worse.
 Find out 7 times the weather changed the course of history.

 Fact: We know how many licks it takes to get to the center of a Tootsie Pop

 Unlike the owl on the TV commercial, researchers at Purdue University took the time to figure out precisely how many licks it takes to get to the center of a Tootsie Pop.
 Officially, it’s 364 licks.
-See if you can guess the candy without its wrapper.

 Fact: Cows moo in different accents

 Just like humans, who may have a different accent of dialect depending on where they live, cows experience the same phenomenon with their moos, with different regional accents.
 The same is true for some birds.
 Here’s why Americans and Brits don’t have the same accent.

 Fact: Dolly Parton has donated more than 100 million books